sutormin94/rRNA_depletion_DASH/README.md

 # Select_genomic_region.py
 Select genomic region of interest.

-Select genomic region to which sgRNAs to be designed.
+Selects genomic region to which sgRNAs to be designed.
 Normalizes coverage depth by total coverage depth and averages normalized cov depth between replicates provided.
 Outputs normalized avreged cov depth for a region of interest (ROI).